Who Are We?

 Children’s Network of SWFL is the private, nonprofit lead agency that administers the child welfare system in Lee, Collier, Charlotte, Hendry and Glades Counties.
 Our mission is to work with the community to protect children and preserve families.
-Children’s Network is responsible for approximately 1,500 abused and neglected children, and delivers a comprehensive local system of care through subcontracts with more than 50 social service agencies.
+Children’s Network is responsible for over 1,800 abused and neglected children, and delivers a comprehensive local system of care through subcontracts with more than 50 social service agencies.
 The agency also serves approximately 125 at-risk community children each month in our Diversion Program.
 Since the agency’s founding in 2003, the Children’s Network of SWFL has worked so that our communities’ children are safer, have better access to local resources and are able to have a stable, loving, and secure home environment.
 The Children’s Network of SWFL contracts with the Department of Children and Families to oversee the child welfare system in Southwest Florida.
 For more information about Children’s Network and its programs, visit www.childnetswfl.org or call us at 239-226-1524.

 The Children’s Network of Southwest Florida reflects important principles: